rustyrazorblade/easy-cass-lab/README.md

 export PATH="$PATH:/Users/username/path/to/easy-cass-lab/bin"
 ```

-You can skip to Create Your AMI.
+You can skip to Build the Universal AMI

 ### Optional: Build the Project

-If you've downloaded a pre-built release you can skip this step.
+If you've downloaded a pre-built release, you can skip this step.

-If you're using the project repo you'll need to build the project.
+If you're using the project repo, you'll need to build the project.
 Fortunately, it's straightforward.

 The following command should be run from the root directory of the project.
 Docker will need to be running for this step.